Career Coaching: How to Achieve Career Goals with a Career Coach?

 As a result of a longer break from work (e.g., due to maternity or care leave), you are afraid to return to work.

-During your long break from work, a lot has changed for the worse at your employer, and you probably wouldn't want to go back there, but you don't believe you could find a place elsewhere, and you're also worried about your financial security.
+During your long break from work, a lot has changed at your employer.
+And you probably wouldn't want to go back there, but you don't believe you could find a place elsewhere, and you're also worried about your financial security.

-You have lost faith in yourself and your abilities, you are tired of your current place, but you are afraid of changing jobs.
+You have lost faith in yourself and your abilities, you are tired of your current place, but you are afraid of a job change.

 You are increasingly thinking about taking a longer break from work.